-The second phase of uGMRT system was released to users, on a "shared risk basis", from GTAC Cycle 31 (October 2016).
-Since then, many aspects of the uGMRT have attained maturity and these modes are planned to be released to users for regular observations from Cycle 32 onwards.
-A few modes will be available for use on a shared risk basis: in such cases, the modes are not guaranteed for performing up to the specs; the user shares the risk of failure and/or underperformance of these modes, and should be ready to use these on an "as is, where is" basis; as a corollary, no make-up time will be allotted for failure / underperformance of these modes during a GTAC observation.
+The fourth phase of the uGMRT system was released to users from GTAC Cycle 33 (October 2017 onwards), with a combination of features and modes in either "regular release" or "shared risk" status.
+Since then, some new features and modes have been added and some have moved from "shared risk" to "regular release" status.
+The fifth phase of the release from Cycle 34 (April 2018 onwards) will thus see some new features and modes available for users.
+A few of these new modes will be available for use on a shared risk basis: in such cases, the modes are not guaranteed for performing up to the specs; the user shares the risk of failure and/or under-performance of these modes, and should be ready to use these on an "as is, where is" basis; as a corollary, no make-up time will be allotted for failure / under-performance of these modes during a GTAC observation.

-This new release, which is a major subset of the full uGMRT system that is planned, is targeted to provide the following configuration and specifications to the end user, from April 2017 onwards:
+This new release from April 2018 onwards, targets a major fraction of the final uGMRT system, and aims to provide the following configuration and specifications to the end user:

 - 1. Front-End (FE) + Optical Fibre (OF) systems : - 1.1.
-All 30 antennas with L-band (Band-5) FE system (1000-1450 full-band & 4 subbands) - 1.2.
-All 30 antennas with 250-500 MHz (Band-3) wideband FE system: 250-500 MHz feed + matching LNA & full-band band pass filter + notch filters for known source of RFI such as television transmitters.
-The final FE box has advanced features such as sub-band filters, noise injection, temperature and total power monitoring facilities.
+All 30 antennas with L-band (Band-5) FE system (1000-1460 full-band & 4 sub-bands) in regular release mode.
+The FE box has features such as noise injection, temperature and total power monitoring facilities, which will be available in shared risk mode. - 1.2.
+All 30 antennas with 250-500 MHz (Band-3) wideband FE system: 250-500 MHz feed + matching LNA & full-band band pass filter + 4 sub-band filters + notch filters for known source of RFI such as television transmitters available in regular release mode.
+The final FE box has additional features such as, noise injection, temperature and total power monitoring facilities, which will be available in shared risk mode.
 It is clarified that with these configurations, it is possible to carry out narrow band observations (32 MHz) in the frequency range of existing legacy system. - 1.3.
-A minimum of 16 antennas with 550-850 MHz (Band-4) wideband FE system: 550-850 MHz feed + matching LNA & full-band band pass filter + notch filters for known sources of RFI such as television tranmitters and mobile phone bands.
-The list of antennas with 550-850 MHz FE system is available at http://www.gmrt.ncra.tifr.res.in/ $\sim$ gtaclog/ANTENNA\STATUS.HTML. - 1.4.
-All 30 antennas with wideband OF system, delivering the full wideband signals to the back-end system. - 2.
-Back-End (BE) systems: - 2.1.
-Analog section: GMRT Analog Backend (GAB) for all 30 antennas: Convert any of the RF bands to baseband, with final BW of 100/200/400 MHz.
-Common LO settings for all antennas (both polarisations), 10-1500 MHz, 1 Hz step.
-Variable attenuation control for power equalisation.
+All 30 antennas with 550-850 MHz (Band-4) wideband FE system: 550-850 MHz feed + matching LNA & full-band band pass filter + 4 sub-band filters + notch filters for known sources of RFI such as television transmitters and mobile phone bands available in regular release mode.
+The final FE box has additional features such as, noise injection, temperature and total power monitoring facilities, which will be available in shared risk mode. - 1.4 Possibly all 30 antennas with 120-240 MHz (Band-2) wideband FE system, in shared risk mode :